NotYetGames/DlgSystem/README.md

 Branch Unreal version: `4.16`

+Binary/Blueprint version of this plugin can be found [here](https://gitlab.com/NotYetGames/DlgSystem/tags/OLD_UE_4.16).

 NOTE this branch was backported from the `4.18` version and it is NOT maintained.
 Any new features added to the plugin won't be backported to this branch.

 Main regression from the `4.18` branch:
 - (February 12.
 2018) - is that you can't set dialogue history from blueprints, otherwise things should work normal.

 ## Features: